clicktravel-rob/tk-django-exercise/README.md

 ```
 PATCH /recipes/1/
     {
-	“name”: “Pizza”
+	"name": "Pizza",
-	“description”: “Put it in the oven”,
+	"description": "Put it in the oven",
-	“ingredients”: [{“name”: “casa-tarradellas”}]
+	"ingredients": [{"name": "casa-tarradellas"}]
     }
 ```
-Should delete the previous existing ingredients and put “casa-tarradellas” as only ingredient for recipe.
+Should delete the previous existing ingredients and put "casa-tarradellas" as only ingredient for recipe.

 ### Response: ###
 ```
 {
-	“id”: 1,
+	"id": 1,
-	“name”: “Pizza”
+	"name": "Pizza",
-	“description”: “Put it in the oven”,
+	"description": "Put it in the oven",
-	“ingredients”: [{“name”: “casa-tarradellas”}]
+	"ingredients": [{"name": "casa-tarradellas"}]
 }
 ```
 ## Example recipe delete ##